 Another barrier to implementation stems from staff being presented with unfamiliar tasks caused by adoption of the Compliance Model.
-Interviewed staff who had focused for many years on the same type of work faced new challenges when learning to regulate responsively.
-These challenges varied from case to case, from person to person, and from office to office, making differing demands on each staff member's particular skill set.
-In some cases there appeared to the respondents to be a single skill, single focus mind set that served to limit acceptance of the new approach:
+Interviewed staff who had focussed for many years on the same type of work faced new challenges when learning to regulate responsively.
+These challenges varied from case to case, from person to person, and from office to office, making differing demands on each staffer's particular skill set.
+In some cases there appeared to the respondents to be a single-skill, single-focus mind set that served to limit acceptance of the new approach:

-There is a definite understanding that the Compliance Model is applicable to the ATO generally, but not necessarily to [a staff member's] work in particular.
+There is a definite understanding that the Compliance Model is applicable to the ATO generally, but not necessarily to [a staff member's] work in particular (Interview 22).

-Staff are not looking at the connections between the Compliance Model and what they do in their work...there is a lack of feeling that it is a 'whole thing'.
-People are just focusing on bits of it.
+Staff are not looking at the connections between the Compliance Model and what they do in their work ... there is a lack of feeling that it is a 'whole thing'.
+People are just focussing on bits of it (Interview 28).